-Deploying Reports in SSRS
+Deploying Reports in SSRS BIDS

 Before we start deploying reports in SSRS Project, we have to configure the Reporting Server properties.
-So, Right-click on the project name (here, SSRS Projects) and select Properties as shown below
+So, Right-click on the project name (here, SSRS Projects) and select Properties as shown below.

-Once you click on the Properties option, a new window called SSRS Projects Property Page will open to configure the settings.
-The following are some of the properties in the SSRS Report Deployment section:
+Once you click on the Properties option, a new window called Projects Property Page will open to configure the settings.
+The following are some of the deploying properties in the SSRS Report Deployment section:

 - TargetDatasetFolder: Please specify the folder name where you want to deploy the Shared Datasets present in this project.
-By Default, Datasets is the name, but you can change as per your requirement.
+By Default, Datasets is the name, but you can change it as per your requirement.

 - TargetReportFolder: Please specify the folder name where you want to deploy the SSRS Reports we created in this project.
 By default, the Project name will assign to this.
-You can alter as per your requirement.
+You can alter it as per your requirement.

 - And, If you set this option to FALSE, Report Server will keep the Destination Dataset.
-This is the default value
+This is the default value.

-- If you set this option to TRUE, Report Server will overwrite the Destination data source with the current project data source
+- If you set this option to TRUE, Report Server will overwrite the Destination data source with the current project data source.

 - And, If you set this option to FALSE (Default value), the Report Server will keep the Destination data source.